← Back to Buyer Guides

 This approach removes risk.
 You're not replacing a working system before the alternative is proven.
 You're adding capability Document360 never provided, then consolidating once the new foundation is solid.

 MatrixFlows workspaces are on every plan.
-Build your proof of concept alongside Document360.
-When you're ready, cut over.
+Build a proof of concept alongside Document360, and cut over when you're ready.
 Most teams complete full transition within one quarter.

 How does pricing compare when we need multiple audiences and languages?

-Document360 pricing compounds with complexity, and since November 2024 you cannot even see it without a sales call — Document360 discontinued its free tier and moved to quote-based, sales-led pricing.
-One brand, one language, one audience starts the quote; adding a partner portal means a separate instance or a higher tier, employee knowledge means a separate tool, extra projects, workspaces, languages, and readers are billed as add-ons, and translation is typically charged per word for professional localization.
+Document360 pricing compounds with complexity, and since November 2024 you can't even see it without a sales call — it discontinued its free tier and moved to quote-based, sales-led pricing.
+One brand, one language, one audience starts the quote; a partner portal means a separate instance or a higher tier, employee knowledge means a separate tool, and extra projects, languages, and readers are billed as add-ons, with translation typically charged per word.

 MatrixFlows pricing stays flat as complexity grows.
-One workspace handles all audiences.
-AI translation included for 100+ languages.
-Multiple brands from one foundation.
-No per-seat charges for contributors or viewers.
+One workspace handles all audiences, AI translation is included, and multiple brands run from one foundation.
+There are no per-seat charges for contributors or viewers, and no end-user fees for the customers and partners you serve.

 What if our support team is already using Zendesk or Salesforce?

 MatrixFlows works alongside your existing help desk, not instead of it.
-Conversations Inbox handles 70-85% of contacts through AI-powered self-service and guided workflows.
-The remaining 15-30% escalate intelligently to Zendesk or Salesforce with full conversation context.
+The Conversations Inbox handles the bulk of contacts through AI-powered self-service and guided workflows — typically 60–80% within six months.
+The rest escalate intelligently to Zendesk or Salesforce with full conversation context.

-Document360 has no support operations capability.
-You need a separate help desk, separate knowledge base, separate chatbot.
-Three tools, three logins, three places for AI to miss content.
+Document360 has no support operations of its own.
+You need a separate help desk, a separate knowledge base, and a separate chatbot — three tools, three logins, three places for AI to miss content.

 MatrixFlows unifies knowledge and support in one system.
-When AI can't resolve a contact, it escalates with complete conversation history and relevant knowledge articles attached.
-Your Zendesk or Salesforce agents see everything.
-No context switching.
-No searching three tools.
-And when they resolve the issue, that solution feeds back into the knowledge foundation automatically.
+When AI can't resolve a contact, it escalates with complete conversation history and the relevant articles attached, so your Zendesk or Salesforce agents see everything — no context switching.
+And when they resolve the issue, that solution feeds back into the foundation automatically.

 Can MatrixFlows really handle technical documentation as well as Document360?

-MatrixFlows gives technical writers everything Document360 does — markdown, code syntax highlighting, API documentation templates, interactive examples, version-specific docs — so the editing experience translates directly.
+MatrixFlows gives technical writers what Document360 does — markdown, code syntax highlighting, API documentation templates, interactive examples, version-specific docs — so the editing experience translates directly.

 Technical documentation isn't just reference material — it's enablement.
-MatrixFlows treats it that way.
-AI assistants trained on your API docs help developers implement correctly.
-Guided workflows walk partners through complex configurations.
+AI assistants trained on your API docs help developers implement correctly, and guided workflows walk partners through complex configurations.
 The documentation becomes interactive, not just readable.

 What does multi-audience enablement look like in practice?

-One workspace.
-One knowledge foundation.
-Three deployed experiences.
-Customers see help centers and AI assistants.
-Partners access sales enablement portals and technical resources.
-Employees find HR policies and IT procedures.
+One workspace, one knowledge foundation, three deployed experiences.
+Customers get help centers and AI assistants.
+Partners get enablement portals and technical resources.
+Employees get HR policies and IT procedures.

-Document360 can't do this.
-Separate instance required for each audience.
-Each instance has separate content, separate logins, separate maintenance.
-When product specs change, someone updates three places.
-Usually one gets missed.
-AI trained on customer docs gives partners wrong answers.
+Document360 needs a separate instance for each audience, each with its own content, logins, and maintenance.
+When product specs change, someone updates three places and usually one gets missed, and AI trained on customer docs gives partners wrong answers.

-MatrixFlows architecture prevents this.
-Build knowledge once.
-Tag for audience and context.
-Deploy everywhere automatically.
-Update once, changes propagate.
-Add new language, content translates with AI.
+MatrixFlows prevents this.
+Build knowledge once, tag it for audience and context, and deploy everywhere.
+Update once and changes propagate; add a language and content translates with AI.
 The system stays consistent because there's only one foundation to maintain.

 How long until we see ROI after switching from Document360?

 The compounding ROI is operational.
 Teams stop firefighting and start building.
 Support agents become enablement specialists.
-Product updates that took three days across multiple tools now take 30 minutes.
-Partners sell without constant hand-holding.
+Product updates that took days across multiple tools take minutes.
+Partners sell with less hand-holding.
 The business scales without scaling headcount proportionally.

 Can we try MatrixFlows risk-free before committing?

-When you're ready to deploy publicly or add advanced capabilities — multi-brand, custom domains, integrations — upgrade to Pro.
-Month-to-month commitment.
-Cancel anytime.
-No long-term contracts unless you want enterprise volume pricing.
+When you're ready to deploy publicly or add advanced capabilities — multi-brand, custom domains, integrations — you move up a plan.
+No long-term contract is required to start.

-Internal users are unlimited on every plan — pricing scales with company size, not seats.
-Most companies start with Team, prove the system works, then upgrade when they're ready to scale.
-You're not buying software.
-You're building infrastructure.
+Internal users are unlimited on every plan, and pricing scales with company size, not seats.
+Most companies start small, prove the system works, then upgrade when they're ready to scale.
+You're not buying software; you're building infrastructure.

 Enable and support your customers, partners, and employees using a single workspace